Cheney Free Press: History

 The Cheney Free Press was established by three Northwest newspaper veterans, H. H. Hubbard, Dr. D. J. Turner and A. L. Ames.
 It first published in April 1896.
 The paper's first editor was George H. Wallis.
 It was originally delivered by horseback riders and the press stood underneath a tree as there was no building to house it.
-The paper was launched in opposition to the Cheney Sentinel.

 In May 1896, Wallis entered a post office to get his mail when he was assaulted by Richard A. Hutchinson in the lobby.
-The two fought and Wallis ended up with a large gash across his temple and a tracked skull.
-Hutchinson was upset about an article in the paper accusing him of corruption.
+The two fought and Wallis ended up with a large gash across his temple and a cracked skull.
+Hutchinson was upset about an article in the paper and accused Wallis of corruption.
 Witnesses alleged Hutchinson attacked Wallis with a billy club or a slungshot, but no weapon was found.
-At trial, the defence argued Wallis actually hurt his head after falling against a desk.
-The jury convicted him of simple assault.
+At trial, the defense argued Wallis actually hurt his head after falling against a desk.
+The jury convicted Hutchinson of simple assault.

-In May 1898, Spencer L. Alexander purchased the paper.
-Brothers Furman and Merrill Alexander bought the Union Printing Co.
+In November 1896, Wallis sold the paper to Fred Z. Alexander, who in turn sold it in 1898 to Spencer L. Alexander.
 Soon after the purchase, it was announced in a neighboring paper that the Free Press had deserted the Republican party and endorsed the People's Party and the fusion movement.
+A year later, S.L.
+Alexander got into a fist fight with Frank A. Dunn, publisher of a rival paper called the Cheney Sentinel.
+Both were arrested following the brawl in the mud and received minor fines.
+In 1901, C.F.
+Stephens and J.W.
+Stephens succeeded Alexander as publishers.

+In 1902, Henry Michels, of North Dakota, purchased the Free Press.
+Two years his wife ran off after having an affair with a school principal, who lost his job as a result of the scandal.
 In 1912, the Free Press began dedicating one of its six pages to the local high school, whose students assumed editorial control of the page's contents.
-In that same year the Free Press lost a libel suit worth $1,250, and was joined by other Washington newspapers in its call for the state to update its libel laws.

-In 1915, Willis Swank bought the paper.
-He sold it in 1926 to Vernon Frost and M. L. Spencer, dean of the school of journalism at the University of Washington.
+In that same year, the Free Press lost a libel suit worth $1,250, and was joined by other Washington newspapers in its call for the state to update its libel laws.
+In 1913, Michaels died.
+In 1915, Willis Swank bought the paper from Albert Michels.
+In 1926, Swank sold the Free Press to Vernon R. Frost and M. L. Spencer, dean of the school of journalism at the University of Washington.